• About

 Common-mistakes-when-shooting-film-video-with-smartphone

-… It’s not having the best phone out there, an iPhone 7 Plus or Samsung Galaxy S8 is sufficient for most professional uses.
+… It’s not having the best phone out there, an iPhone or Samsung Galaxy is sufficient for most professional uses.

 … It’s not learning the advanced filming techniques.
 You can make awesome film clips with my simple Making Good Films With Phone Series

-What matters most is: avoiding the common mistakes when shooting film video with smartphone.
-These prblems make your mobile film clips flawed and disappointing.
+What matters most is: avoiding the common mistakes when shooting film video with a smartphone.
+These problems make your mobile film clips flawed and disappointing.

 What are they?
 Read on to know, and make sure you take notes to skip these mistakes in the future.

 AE is there for a reason – it helps the camera to balance light automatically.
-It help us to recognize the whole scene and catch better details.
+It helps us to recognize the whole scene and catch better details.

 However, AE also pushes the ISO scale up.
 That is undesirable in certain situations, such as overexposure.